-An embolic stroke occurs if a blood clot that forms elsewhere in the body breaks loose and travels to the brain via the bloodstream.
+An embolic stroke occurs when a blood clot that forms elsewhere in the body breaks loose and travels to the brain via the bloodstream.
 When the clot lodges in an artery and blocks the flow of blood, this causes a stroke.

 This is a type of ischemic stroke.
 Ischemic strokes can happen if an artery to the brain becomes blocked.
 The brain relies on nearby arteries to bring in blood from the heart and lungs.
 This blood flow allows oxygen and nutrients to reach the brain.